TARGENE/TMLE.jl/docs/src/index.md

 all_results = fitted_params(mach)
 ```

-The `all_results` variable contains all results from the fit, including:
+The `fitted_params` function gives access to a `NamedTuple` that contains all results from the fit, including:
-- A fitresult for Q̅
+- A fitresult for Q
 - A fitresult for G
-- A fitresult for F
+- A fitresult for the fluctuation denoted F
 - A report R containing values for all: estimate, stderror and mean_inf_curve

-To can access the report values only by:
+A simplified way to access the report values only is using `briefreport`:

 ```julia
 briefreport(mach)
 ```
 We can see that even if one nuisance parameter is misspecified, the double robustness of TMLE enables correct estimation of our target.

 ### IATE

-The IATE measures the effect of interacting causes on a target variable,
-In this case, the treatment variable T is a vector, for instance for two treatments T=(T_1, T_2).
+In this case, the treatment variable T is a vector, for instance for two treatments T=(T_1, T_2) but it can accomodate for any dimensionality of T.

 Let's consider the following example for which again the IATE is known: